 Utilizing these principles of Success Psychology and the Longevity Lifestyle ensures that your new, positive habits will “stick” (instead of having you start out with good intentions and then falling back into the same old habits).

 I’ve found that, above all else, there is no universal panacea.
 Even if you avoid these smoothie mistakes, I cannot offer you a promise of lifelong high energy.
 I wish I could.
 What I can do is steer you toward a number of proven good choices and good habits that make all the difference in one’s quality and quantity of life.

 My passion in life is synthesizing my research and providing you with real shortcuts to extreme health; in other words, bringing you the latest in evidenced-based research on healthy living, as well as helpful tips on fitness, nutrition, social connecting, and improving personal productivity.

-The Quality of Life Newsletter is a focused collection of everything one needs to know to begin his or her journey toward the longest, best life possible:
+Our Quality of Life Newsletter is a focused collection of everything one needs to know to begin his or her journey toward the healthiest life possible: